Inner Worlds: Literature, 800-1750 (Q3304)

-This module explores the representation of the self in literature from the early middle ages to the eighteenth century, showing how literary forms represented, created and negotiated ideas of the individual, and the relationship between individuals, institutions and systems of belief.
-The module explores a range of issues: writing the self and personal writing; religious belief; sexual identity and sexual politics; rights and duties; performing identities; and mysticism.
-The module will explore a wide range of material from Old English religious poetry to post-Restoration discussions of the nature of sexuality.
-Writers and works studied will include The Wanderer, The Wakefield Second Shepherd’s Play, Chaucer, Shakespeare, Donne, Behn, Haywood, and Swift.
+We will explore the representation of the self in literature from the early middle ages to the eighteenth century, showing how literary forms represented, created and negotiated ideas of the individual, and the relationship between individuals, institutions and systems of belief.

 Contact hours and workload

 This module is approximately 300 hours of work.
 This breaks down into about 31 hours of contact time and about 269 hours of independent study.
 The University may make minor variations to the contact hours for operational reasons, including timetabling requirements.

 We regularly review our modules to incorporate student feedback, staff expertise, as well as the latest research and teaching methodology.
 We’re planning to run these modules in the academic year 2023/24.
 However, there may be changes to these modules in response to COVID-19, staff availability, student demand or updates to our curriculum.
 We’ll make sure to let our applicants know of material changes to modules at the earliest opportunity.

 This module is offered on the following courses:

 - American Studies and English (with a study abroad year) BA

 - Drama and English (with a study abroad year) BA

 - English (with a study abroad year) BA